CubicCommunity/AvalancheIndex/README.md

 ### Levels
 ###### The Avalanche team projects.
 When viewing level cells or pages, you may notice the changes in the background color.
 The level is either a team project on Avalanche's publisher account, or a solo or a collaboration hosted and published independently by a team member.
 These are the colors you may find highlighting such.
+The title font for team projects will also change.

 | **Color**                | **Type**     |
 |--------------------------|:------------:|